 |Applicants Submitting SAT scores||40%|

-Let's take a closer look at to get a clearer idea of what Holy Cross offers and if it could be a good fit for you.
+Let's take a look at these areas to get a better idea of what Holy Cross offers and if it seems like the right college for you.

-It is very difficult to get into Holy Cross.
-Holy Cross admitted 38% of all applicants in 2021.
-Last year, 7,087 students applied to Holy Cross and 2,698 were admitted.
+Holy Cross is very difficult to get into.
+The university admitted 43% of all applicants in 2022.
+Last year, 6,498 students applied to Holy Cross and 2,786 were admitted.

-Out of all the first-year, full-time undergrads who start at Holy Cross, around 89% are still enrolled their sophomore year.
-Around 93% of students who started at Holy Cross earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Out of all the first-year, full-time undergrads who start at Holy Cross, around 96% come back the next year.
+Holy Cross's six-year graduation rate for undergrads is 93%.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 If College of the Holy Cross seems like a school you want to apply to, click the heart button to save it to your college list.

-Holy Cross is located in the suburban setting of Worcester, Massachusetts, less than an hour from Boston.
+Holy Cross is located in the suburban setting of Worcester, Massachusetts, in the suburbs of Boston.

-If you want to see Holy Cross for yourself, plan a visit.
+If you want to see Holy Cross for yourself, be sure to plan a visit!
 The best way to reach campus is to take Massachusetts Turnpike (Route 90) to Worcester, or book a flight to the nearest airport, Logan International Airport, Boston.

 You can also take a virtual campus tour to get a sense of what Holy Cross and Worcester are like without leaving home.